josrojrom1/getyt/README.md

     - os
     - pytube (YouTube)
-    - tkinter (Tk, Label, Button, Entry, PhotoImage, RIDGE, filedialog)
+    - tkinter (Tk, Label, Button, Entry, RIDGE, filedialog)

 3 - AVAIBLE FUNCTIONS

     In the actual version of getyt you can use the following functions:

-    - GUI for getyt with tkinter
+    - GUI for getyt designed with tkinter
     - Check if URL is valid
     - Error logs
     - Download audio from YouTube URL
     - Download highest resolution video from Youtube URL
-    - Download folder path selection
+    - Download folder path selector
     - Try to bypass age restricted video